rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 ### Automation

-The structure of diagram code is simple, which allows for the automation of the diagram creation process.
+The structure of a diagram code is simple and allows for the automation of the diagram creation process.

 There is a variety of tools for generating diagrams from database structures, OpenAPI specifications, and code.